aamatodev/Covering-TravellingSalesmanProblem/README.md

 ![image](https://github.com/alesordo/Covering-Salesman-Problem/assets/85616887/6f7c3385-40eb-434c-bd2e-d279c1711ce7)

 To test the results just press `3-OPT` on the GUI.
-This and the next solution could take much more time.
+This and the next solution could take much more time than Greedy or 2-opt.
 In fact, the time complexity of this solution is $O(m*n^4)$, where $n$ is the total number of villages and $m$ the number of villages in the initial CSP.

 ### Genetic algorithm

+A different approach that starts from generating random solutions with some requirements and applies the principles of natural selection.
+It's a metaheuristic that belongs to the class of Evolutionary Algorithms.

+#### Parameters

+Our Genetic Algorithms parameters are:
+- Initial population (initial number of solutions) = 30;
+- Elite size = 20;
+- Mutation rate = 10%;
+- Number of generations = 200.

+#### Steps

+1. Generate initial population;
+2. Population ranking;
+3. Mating pool selection;
+4. Crossover;
+5. Mutations;
+6. Local Search to remove unnecessary nodes and adding nodes if covered population is < 30%.

+##### 1. Initial population generation

+To create a population of solutions that follows the initial rules we choose a random percentage between 30% and 99%, in order to vaccinate at least 30% of all the people.
+The nodes that are part of the solution are also chosen randomly, until the random percentage of vaccinated people is met.

+**Note**: every node is chosen just once and we excluded 100% of people, because in that case every node would be included in the CSP.